Skip to navigation Skip to content

 Details come from the Employment Income Summary (EANS) screen.

-Customers can view income reported in the last 6 reporting periods via the View and update employment income option.
-Customers can update income from non-STP employers reported during this period.
+Customers can view income reported in the last 6 reporting periods for themselves and their partner (if they have one and they have permission to enquire) using the View and update employment income option.
+Customers can update and add income paid by non-STP employers reported during these past reporting periods.

 Customers can select View details or Edit for the relevant previous reporting period.